kodecocodes/english-style-guide/README.md

 _Note:_ There are a lot of exceptions to these basic rules, so use your best judgment.

 **punctuation in books**
-* Use emdashes to offset asides or join thoughts that other punctuation can't handle.
+* Use emdashes to offset asides or join thoughts that other punctuation can't handle. _Example_ Tammy said that endashes were her arch enemy — right after zombies.
 * Use endashes to join multi-press sequences _Example_ Command–Shift
 * Use curly quotes and apostrophes in text.
-Do not use them in code sections.
+Do not use them in code sections. _Example_ “I can't abide those Jawas — disgusting creatures!” said C-3P0.
+R2’s chirp echoed the disdain in 3P0’s metallic voice.

 **quotation marks**
 Punctuation not essential to a quote should be placed outside of the quotes (British style) so as to avoid any possible confusion about whether a punctuation mark is part of a string or any other bit of code.